shreyansh28801/PasswordManager/README.md

 pm get "My Website"
 ```

 Displays the complete details of a specific password entry.
+The password is automatically copied to your clipboard for 10 seconds (for security) and then cleared.

 ### Update a Password Entry